MUG'24

 Hemal Shah

-Dr. Alan Ayala is a Software Engineer at AMD.
+Dr. Alan Ayala is a member of the technical staff at AMD.
 His work focusses on design of FFT software for GPUs and high-performance computing systems.
 His research interests include GPU and parallel programming, FFT applications, performance optimization, profiling tools, and network interconnects.
 Before joining AMD, he worked at the Innovative Computing Laboratory as a research scientist and developed heFFTe library for FFT computation on Exascale Systems.
 Dr. Ayala received his Ph.D. degree in Computational Mathematics in 2018 from Sorbonne University in Paris-France.

 Abstract